-One Class II director (to replace Michael Rudolph) is to be elected at this Annual Meeting to serve until the 2022 annual meeting of shareholders or until a successor has been elected and qualified, and one Class III director is to be elected at this Annual Meeting to serve until the 2023 annual meeting of shareholders or until a successor has been elected and qualified.
+Four Class I directors are to be elected at this Annual Meeting to serve until the 2043 annual meeting of shareholders or until a successor has been elected and qualified for each.
 Unless otherwise instructed, the persons named in the accompanying proxy intend to vote the shares represented by the proxy for the election of the nominees listed below.
 Although it is not contemplated that the nominees will decline or be unable to serve as directors, in such event, proxies will be voted by the proxy holder for such other persons as may be designated by the Board, unless the Board reduces the number of directors to be elected.
 Election of the directors requires a plurality of the votes cast at the Annual Meeting.
+As the Company has grown, the Board has determined to add two additional directors as set forth below to have a full complement of independent directors.

 The following table sets forth the nominees for the directors on the Board of Directors.
 It also provides certain information about the nominees as of the Record Date.
-Board committee assignments will be reviewed and reassigned as appropriate after the 2020 Annual Meeting.
+Board committee assignments will be reviewed and reassigned as appropriate after the 2021 Annual Meeting.